billvaglienti/ProtoGen/README.md

 ProtoGen is a tool that takes a xml protocol description and generates html for documentation, and C source code for encoding and decoding the data.
 This alleviates much of the challenge and bugs in protocol development.
 The C source code is highly portable, readable, efficient, and well commented.
 It is suitable for inclusion in almost any C/C++ compiler environment.

-This document refers to ProtoGen version 1.0.3.
-You can download the [windows version here](http://www.fivebyfivedevelopment.com/Downloads/ProtoGenInstall.zip).
-The [mac version is here](http://www.fivebyfivedevelopment.com/Downloads/ProtoGen.zip).
+This document refers to ProtoGen version 1.1.0.
+You can download the [windows version here](http://www.fivebyfivedevelopment.com/Downloads/ProtoGenWin.zip).
+The [mac version is here](http://www.fivebyfivedevelopment.com/Downloads/ProtoGenMac.zip).

 ---

 Usage
 =====

 ProtoGen is a C++/Qt5 compiled command line application, suitable for inclusion as a automated build step (Qt provides the xml, string, and file handling).
 The command line is: `ProtoGen Protocol.xml [Outputpath] [-no-doxygen] [-no-markdown] [-no-helper-files]`. `Protocol.xml` is the file that defines the protocol details. `Outputpath` is an optional parameter that gives the path where the generated files should be placed.
-If `Outputpath` is not given then the files will be placed in the working directory from which ProtoGen is run. `-no-doxygen` will cause ProtoGen to skip the output of the developer level html documentation. `-no-markdown` will cause ProtoGen to skip the output of the user level html documentation. `-no-helper-files' will cause ProtoGen to skip the output of files not directly specified by the protocol.xml.
+If `Outputpath` is not given then the files will be placed in the working directory from which ProtoGen is run. `-no-doxygen` will cause ProtoGen to skip the output of the developer level html documentation. `-no-markdown` will cause ProtoGen to skip the output of the user level html documentation. `-no-helper-files` will cause ProtoGen to skip the output of files not directly specified by the protocol.xml.

 Dependencies
 ------------